VictorVolxan/rsschool-cv/cv.md

 ## email: vitia.volxan@mail.ru
 # I'm starting my journey in programming.
 I think it will be cool and interesting.
 # Skils at the initial stage.
+Higher education GGAU.
+Level English 1.
+In the process of studying.